k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15_data_flux_task.md

 <p>false</p>
 </td>
 <td valign="top" width="600pxl">
-<p>Extract the data of the selected entities from the source environment and save it in Fabric.</p>
+<p>Extract the data of the selected entities from the source environment and save them in Fabric.</p>
 <p>Each entity is saved in Fabric with the following instance ID:</p>
 <p>&lt;Source env name&gt;_&lt;entity id&gt;</p>
 <p>For example, ENV1_100.</p>